-As a manufacturer, your primary job is to produce a high quality product while keeping everyone within the facility safe.
+As a manufacturer, your primary job is to produce a high-quality product while keeping everyone within the facility safe.
 Due to this, you may not instantly love the idea of outsiders coming into the plant and taking walking tours of the facility.
 After all, it may force you to adjust certain production methods in order to make it safer for those taking the factory tour.
-However, while offering tours may initially seem like a bad idea, these specific tours can prove especially beneficial to your business and to those clients who work with you.
+However, while offering plant tours may initially seem like a bad idea, these specific tours can prove especially beneficial to your business and to those clients who work with you.

-What Does a Plant Visit Mean?
+What is a Plant Visit?

 When a company considers working with a manufacturing plant it will want to make sure the plant is able to deliver on its needs, both current and potential future requirements.
-While many manufacturing plants will indicate its ability to handle such production requirements, a well-informed business will want to tour the manufacturing plant to make sure this is the case.
+While many manufacturing plants will indicate their ability to handle such production requirements, a well-informed business will want to tour the manufacturing plant to make sure this is the case.

 What is the Purpose of a Plant Visit?

 There’s nothing more frustrating than attempting to explain the manufacturing process to someone who hasn’t seen it.
 They will likely ask you questions that would never come up had they only seen how production actually works.

 Clients might wonder why the fabrication of a specific part is taking so long when in reality it might take days (or longer) to adjust your production equipment in order to address the client’s orders.
 Trying to explain this over the phone or through email isn’t a desirable method.
 However, by offering a plant tour you will be able to avoid many of these issues.

 In short, the purpose of a factory tour is to: